examples/numbers.pl in the Math-PlanePath sources for a

 See

-First few points to show the shape.
-Continuing on fills 6/16 of the plane.
+This is the first few points to show the shape.
+Continuing on fills 6/16 of

 The following in the separate Math-PlanePath-Toothpick distribution.